 Dissemination of Outcomes and Acknowledgement of Support

-Fellows will acknowledge the support they receive for their research from CHS and inform the CHS of publications or presentations resulting from their work as fellows.
+The CHS asks fellows to acknowledge the support they receive for their research in publications or presentations resulting from their work at the Center.

 Criteria Used in the Awarding of Fellowships

 1. Outline clearly and in detail how a fellowship at the CHS will enable the proposed research and lead to its completion;

 2. Show how the project will contribute to research and promote further inquiry and engagement in classical studies and in the humanities in general;

 3. Demonstrate the capability of the researcher(s) to carry out the project: for example, through prior publications and letters of support.

 The deadline for submitting applications is Monday, November 1, 2021 at midnight (Eastern).
 Recommendation letters are due by Sunday, November 7, 2021.